Sahanduiuc/hotel-cancellations/index.md

 # Predicting Hotel Cancellations with ExtraTreesClassifier and Logistic Regression

-Hotel cancellations can cause issues for managers.
+Hotel cancellations can cause issues for many businesses in the industry.
 Not only is there the lost revenue as a result of the customer cancelling, but this can also cause difficulty in coordinating bookings and adjusting revenue management practices.

 Data analytics can help to overcome this issue, in terms of identifying the customers who are most likely to cancel – allowing a hotel chain to adjust its marketing strategy accordingly.

 To investigate how machine learning can aid in this task, I decided to generate a logistic regression in Python to determine whether cancellations can be accurately predicted with this model.
 The Algarve Hotel dataset available from [Science Direct](https://www.sciencedirect.com/science/article/pii/S2352340918315191) was used to train and validate the model, and then the logistic regression was used to generate predictions on a second dataset for a hotel in Lisbon.
-A 99% classification accuracy was achieved across the test set predictions.
+A 98% classification accuracy was achieved across the test set predictions.

 ## Data Processing

+At the outset, there is the consideration of **overfitting** when building the model with the data.

+For example, in the original H1 file, there were **11,122** cancellations while **28,938** bookings did not cancel.
+Therefore, non-cancellations could likely end up being overrepresented in the model.
+For this reason, the H1 dataset was filtered to include **10,000** cancellations and **10,000** non-cancellations.

+For the test dataset (H2.csv), **12,000** observations were selected at random, irrespective of whether the booking was cancelled or not.

-Firstly, the relevant libraries were imported and the relevant data type for each variable was classified:
+The relevant libraries were imported and the relevant data type for each variable was classified:

 ```
 import os